Mehmed Spaho: World War I

-At the outbreak of World War I in August 1914, Bosnian Muslim leadership was divided.
-One part supported the autonomy of Bosnia and Herzegovina within Austria-Hungary, another part saw Bosnia and Herzegovina as part of Hungary, while others saw it united with Croatia.
-The idea about Yugoslavism was not yet present, for the Bosnian Muslim political elite had not even entertained such thoughts until the final months of World War I. It was Spaho who first articulated the pan-Yugoslavist sentiment in the Bosnian Muslim community.
+Bosnian Muslim leadership was divided at the outbreak of World War I in August 1914.
+One part supported the autonomy of Bosnia and Herzegovina within Austria-Hungary, another part saw Bosnia and Herzegovina as part of Hungary.
+In contrast, others saw it united with Croatia.
+The idea about Yugoslavism was not yet present, for the Bosnian Muslim political elite had not even entertained such thoughts until the final months of World War I. Spaho first articulated the pan-Yugoslavist sentiment in the Bosnian Muslim community.
 Spaho was not a significant politician at this point.
 On 15 February 1918, he stated in the Novosti magazine that the salvation of Bosnian Muslims was only within the "unity of all Serbs, Croats and Slovenes".

 During the war, Spaho entered a mission of the Council of Nutrition of Bosnia and Herzegovina, led by Governor Stjepan Sarkotić.
-As a member of the mission, Spaho traveled on 4 March 1918 to meet the Prime Minister of Hungary, Sándor Wekerle, to whom Spaho explained the hard food situation in Bosnia and Herzegovina.
+As a member of the mission, Spaho travelled on 4 March 1918 to meet the Prime Minister of Hungary, Sándor Wekerle, to whom Spaho explained the hard food situation in Bosnia and Herzegovina.
 This mission was also received by the Minister of War, Rudolf Stöger-Steiner von Steinstätten, to whom Spaho explained the Memorandum of Peoples of Bosnia and Herzegovina in which it was explained that the requests made on requisition of cattle, hay, straw, wool etc. were undue.
 The next day, the mission was received by Ernst Seidler von Feuchtenegg, the Prime Minister of Austria.
 Spaho asked von Feuchtenegg to approve more potatoes for planting to be sent in Bosnia and Herzegovina.
 On 10 March, the mission was received by the Emperor, Charles I, whom Spaho asked to help to the people of Bosnia and Herzegovina with the food problem.
 He ended his request by praising the soldiers from Bosnia and Herzegovina who fought "heroically, on all fronts".